-Lisa Abend searches in India for a cure for her broken heart.
-It takes two temples, one elephant, a palm leaf astrologer, and the kind driver of a velour-lined taxi to make her whole again.
+After a string of personal losses, a writer heads to Tamil Nadu seeking solace from her sorrows.
+It takes two temples, a palm leaf astrologer, and the driver of a velour-lined taxi to make her feel whole again.

 For hours as you drive toward Vaitheeswarankoil, there is nothing, and then suddenly there is too much, and all of it the same.
 Located in the southeastern Indian state of Tamil Nadu, the town is composed mainly of ramshackle storefronts pressed tightly against each other, slowly decaying in the dusty swelter.
 Brightly painted signs, garish as any Las Vegas neon, mark them as Nadi astrology offices.
 There are also a handful of modest hotels, a few stalls dishing out sweet, milky coffee, and an immense temple that, with its ornate carvings and shadow-filled interiors, manages to be excessive and eerie all at once.
 But mostly there are Nadi stands.